 The Ontario Securities Commission (OSC) has ruled to allow crypto fund manager 3iQ to issue a prospectus for its prospective exchange-traded Bitcoin fund, signaling that Canada’s top securities regulator may be about to approve the launch of the nation’s first Bitcoin ETF.

-According to the Federal Government, the examination of whether the Libra concept initiated by Facebook is lawful with regard to German and European law has not yet been completed.
-The White Paper published by the Libra Association is not an appropriate basis for making a reliable answer to this question.
+The negative sentiment toward stablecoins continued in November with reports like this: Crypto tokens are not real money.
+Libra is under question – Bundestag.“From the point of view of the Federal Government, it will be ensured that stablecoins do not establish themselves as an alternative to state currencies and thus call into question the existing monetary system.”
+The examination of whether Facebook’s Libra concept is lawful with regard to German and European law has not yet been completed.
+The White Paper published by the Libra Association is not an appropriate basis for arriving at a reliable answer to this question.
 It requires a further specification of the business model by the Libra Association and its shareholders.

+Alibaba Denies ‘Partnership’ With Lolli, Highlighting Crypto Industry Pitfalls.
+Coindesk reported that the shopping app Lolli was offering Bitcoin rewards to U.S.-based Alibaba shoppers for Singles Day.
 “Alibaba.com’s contractor is terminating the relationship with the subcontractor who was working with Lolli.
 As a result, Lolli should no longer promote or bring traffic to Alibaba.com.”

 Congresswoman Sylvia Garcia (D-TX) and her colleague Congressman Lance Gooden (R-TX) introduced the Managed Stablecoins are Securities Act of 2019.
 This piece of legislation would protect consumers against certain cryptocurrencies, such as Facebook Libra Project.
 The bill would clarify that “managed stablecoins” are securities under the Security Exchange Act of 1934 and thus regulated by the Security and Exchange Commission.

-“We began researching XRP more than a year ago and have already identified several hundred XRP accounts linked to illicit activity ranging from thefts to scams and the sale of stolen credit cards,” said Dr. Tom Robinson, Chief Scientist and Co-founder, Elliptic.
+According to the report, Elliptic, the leading provider of crypto-asset risk management solutions for crypto businesses and financial institutions, announced transaction monitoring support for XRP, the currency of the Ripple payment network.
+“We began researching XRP more than a year ago and have already identified several hundred XRP accounts linked to illicit activity ranging from thefts to scams and the sale of stolen credit cards,” said Dr. Tom Robinson, Chief Scientist and Co-founder.